Granular rheology: a tale of three time scales: Introduction

 Granular fluids are omnipresent in our everyday life.
 The study of their behavior is important for many industrial applications, but it is also crucial to the understanding of some geological processes such as avalanches \cite{Savage79,Savage89,Savage98,Pouliquen99,Pouliquen02}, pyroclastic and debris flows \cite{Kelfoun08,Kelfoun09,Gueugneau17,Ogburn17,Salmanidou17}, and sediment transport \cite{Frey09,Frey10,Pahtz20}, as well as gravisensors in plants \cite{Berut18,Forterre18}, and specific animal behavior \cite{Ruhs20}.

-Despite the absence of attractive force in the simplest granular flows, three distinct flow regimes can be identified depending on the granular fluid's density \cite{Andreotti13}: at low density, collisions are relatively scarce, this is the \textit{gaseous} regime; at higher densities --- typically $0.4 \lesssim \varphi \lesssim 0.6$ --- the grains experience very frequent collisions, which significantly affect their qualitative behavior, this regime is called the \textit{liquid} regime; finally, close to the jamming transition, interparticle friction becomes relevant with deep consequences \cite{Staron10,DeGiuli16,DeGiuli17a,DeGiuli17b}.
+Despite the absence of attractive force in the simplest granular flows, three distinct flow regimes can be identified depending on the granular fluid's density \cite{Andreotti13}: at low density, collisions are relatively scarce, this is the \textit{gaseous} regime; at higher densities --- typical packing fractions $\varphi$ in the range $0.4 \lesssim \varphi \lesssim 0.6$ --- the grains experience very frequent collisions, which significantly affect their qualitative behavior, this regime is called the \textit{liquid} regime; finally, close to the jamming transition, interparticle friction becomes relevant with deep consequences \cite{Staron10,DeGiuli16,DeGiuli17a,DeGiuli17b}.
+Importantly, in the intermediate liquid regime, some microscopic characteristics of the granular particles become irrelevant \cite{Tapia19}, which allows for the existence of universal laws.
 Most examples of granular flows on Earth are in the liquid regime \cite{Andreotti13}, this study focuses on this latter one.

-When a granular liquid is in the Bagnold flow regime --- which is generally the case when no external source of driving power other than shear is present --- its rheology is described by a phenomenological law, called the $\mu(\mathcal{I})$ law, that has been determined by the fitting a huge data set including flows in numerous geometries \cite{GDR04}.
-Since then, the $\mu(\mathcal{I})$ law has been tested against even more data, from a wide variety of flow configurations (from a simple shear experiment to the collapse of a granular column), and has shown a remarkable agreement with the experimental and numerical data both at the qualitative and the quantitative level \cite{DaCruz05,Jop05,Cassar05,Jop06,Pouliquen06,Forterre08,Peyneau08,Lagree11,Tankeo13,Clavaud17,Fullard17,Delannay17, Pahtz19}, even in the most recent studies \cite{Tapia19}.
+When a granular liquid is in the Bagnold flow regime --- which is generally the case when no external source of driving power other than shear is present --- its rheology is described by a phenomenological law, called the $\mu(\mathcal{I})$ law, that has been determined by fitting a huge data set including flows in numerous geometries \cite{GDR04}.
+This law describes the evolution of the effective friction coefficient $\mu$ of the granular liquid, a quantity that qualifies how far from a simple liquid the system lies --- in simple liquids the effective friction is weak --- as a function of a dimensionless version of the shear rate, called the inertial number $\mathcal{I}$, which compares the shear rate to the typical time scale of the motion of particles between collisions.
+The granular liquid regime roughly corresponds to the range $0.05\gtrsim\mathcal{I}\gtrsim 0.003$.
+The limiting value correspond respectively to the onset of the friction dominated regime for the lower bound, and the breakdown of the continuum medium approximation to describe the granular fluid for the upper bound.
+Since then, the $\mu(\mathcal{I})$ law has been tested against even more data, from a wide variety of flow configurations (from a simple shear experiment to the collapse of a granular column), and has shown a remarkable agreement with the experimental and numerical data both at the qualitative and the quantitative level \cite{DaCruz05,Jop05,Cassar05,Jop06,Pouliquen06,Forterre08,Peyneau08,Lagree11,Tankeo13,Clavaud17,Fullard17,Fullard19,Delannay17, Pahtz19}, even in the most recent studies \cite{Tapia19}.
 This formula still has one weakness however; it remains so far only phenomenological \cite{Forterre18}, the physical origin of this simple rheology has not been found out yet.